talvbansal/easel/README.md

  - Every blade template within that folder will then be listed on the post creation page as a potential layout for that post.
  - Sub-folders within the `BLOG_POST_LAYOUTS` folder will __not__ be listed allowing you to store partials for your templates within that single folder structure.

+You can also set the blog post list layout using the `BLOG_POST_LIST` key, which again points to a corresponding view within your `resources/views` folder

+        BLOG_POST_LIST=layouts.blog.list